H.R. 5895: Protect Patients from Healthcare Abuse Act

 Official bill page with text, actions, sponsors, and status for the Protect Patients from Healthcare Abuse Act.

-This is the Social Security Act provision on Medicare provider agreements that HR5895 would amend to add informed consent and chaperone requirements.
+This is Section 1866 of the Social Security Act on Medicare provider agreements, the exact statute HR5895 would amend to add informed consent and chaperone requirements.

 CMS Medicare Conditions of Participation